-Feedback and interactive research is one of the main principles of the TRANSIT project.
-To achieve this, we aim to work together with a Knowledge Group of practitioners, academics and policy makers working in social innovation.
-This group is formed organically as the project unfolds.
+Feedback and interactive research were among the main principles of the TRANSIT project.
+To achieve this, we worked together with a Knowledge Group of practitioners, academics and policy makers working in social innovation.
+This group formed organically as the project unfolded.
 The members of this group represent expertise various social innovation-fields.
-You can find more information in the flyer.

 Field worker, researcher and concept designer in the field of academia and governance